 Flexibility inherent in the building design allows for constant and continuous change in company organization.
 The design reinforces, through architectural language, ideas of brand image and workplace culture.

-Progressive Insurance Campus I includes flexible office, computer, conference, meeting and dining facilities, as well as a health and fitness component and ancillary facilities.
+Progressive Insurance Campus I (principal designer William Bialosky) includes flexible office, computer, conference, meeting and dining facilities, as well as a health and fitness component and ancillary facilities.
 A complex infrastructure provides connecting bridges and tunnels for integrated pedestrian, data, communications, and mechanical system linkage throughout the entire facility from a central plant.
 The work has included programming, master planning, building design, interior architecture, and coordination of an extensive team of 12 consultants.
 The complex consists of 620,000 square feet and accommodates 3,300 employees and 2150 parking spaces.